mochastudy/mochastudy.github.io/notes/_posts/2019-03-18-learning-php-1.md

 * JavaScript handles interactivity and also talk with PHP code whenever it need to update something.
 * HTML5 manages the structure of the website and the new features of HTML5(canvas, audio, video, etc.) can help you make your web pages highly dynamic, interactive, and multimedia-packed.

-### Wrapping up
+## Wrapping up
 ![web](http://mocha.dothome.co.kr/images/190318-php-3.png)
-1. Server outputs the HTMl to create the web form
+1. Server outputs the HTML to create the web form
 2. At the same time, the server attaches some JavaScript to the HTML to monitor the username input box and check for two things: whether some text has been typed into it, and whether the input has been deselected because the user has clicked on another input box.
 3. Once the text has been entered and the field deselected, in the background the JaVascript code passes the username that was entered back to a PHP script on the web server and awaits a response.
 4. The web server looks up the username and replied back to the JavaScript regarding whether that name has already been taken.